serralvo/XCTestMetrics/README.md

 ```
 tractor log path-to-derived-data
 ```
-- 🎉 That's it!
-A folder called `tractor-output` will be created to store all logs.
+- That's it!
+A `tractor-output` folder will be created to store all logs.

 ⚠️ Important, do it for every build of your project, use this tool on your continuous integration system.